 Cello Christopher Satoshi Gibson

 Returning to the story, there are many historical Western-style buildings along Yamate Hondori, which is the main street in the Yamate district.
-Bluff No. 18 Building, Home of a Diplomat, Berwick Hall, Ehrismann Residence, Yamate 234th Building, Yokohama City British House / Yamate 111th Building, etc. Each Western-style building has its own unique structure and taste, and many Western-style buildings have pianos, so we have many opportunities to play.
+Bluff No. 18 Building, Home of a Diplomat, Berrick Hall, Ehrismann Residence, Yamate 234th Building, Yokohama City British Pavilion, Yamate 111th Building, etc. Each Western-style building has its own unique structure and taste, and many Western-style buildings have pianos, so we have many opportunities to play.

 Bluff No. 18 has organized several summer concerts so far.
-The piano placed is a 100-year-old piano (domestic Matsumoto piano), which was made with a few keys to match the dimensions of the Japanese house at that time, but it still sounds good with a very lyrical tone.
-They are doing it.
+The piano that is placed is a 100-year-old piano (domestic Matsumoto piano), which was made to fit the dimensions of a Japanese house at that time with a few keys, but it still sounds good with a very lyrical tone.
+I am doing it.

 At Berrick Hall, we performed and collaborated with French cuisine.
-The instructor of the French cooking class held in Motomachi, Yokohama cooked small dishes for about 80 people including customers, staff and performers.
-After the performance, customers can sample it.
+The French cooking class instructor, who is in Motomachi, Yokohama, cooked small dishes for about 80 people, including customers, staff, and performers.
+After the performance, customers will try it.
 Of course, we and the staff also got it, but the food in the aura of the Western-style building was very delicious.

 The Western-style Ehrismann Residence next door is built in Motomachi Park.
-The basement is a hall, and you can see the greenery of the park spreading out through the windows.
-Last year, we held a concert to commemorate the 90th anniversary of the opening of Motomachi Park, reducing the number of seats to one-third.
+The basement is a hall, and you can see the greenery of the park spreading out from the window.
+Last year, we held a concert to commemorate the 90th anniversary of the opening of Motomachi Park, reducing the number of seats in the corona to one-third.

-The Western-style building next to the hill park where you can see the harbor after passing the Foreign General Cemetery beyond the Ehrismann Residence is the British House in Yokohama.
-I have performed many performances here as well.
+The Western-style building next to the Harbor Park where you can see the harbor after passing the Foreign General Cemetery beyond the Ehrismann Residence is the British House in Yokohama.
+Again, I've played a lot so far.
 The garden seen from the window of the hall is very beautiful, and the rose concert at the adjacent rose garden "English Rose Garden" is a fun memory.
-The sweet scent of roses drifting during the performance was wonderful.
+The sweet scent of the roses drifting during the performance was wonderful.

-There is Yokohama International School in front of the British House in Yokohama, and Saint Maur International School near the Ehrismann Residence, and all three members are involved in instrumental music lessons at each school.
-By the way, Christopher, a member of the Shanti Dragon Trio, was originally from Yokohama International School and then went on to college in the United States.
+The Yokohama International School is located in front of the British House in Yokohama, and the Saint Maur International School is located near the Ehrismann Residence.
+All three members are involved in instrumental music lessons at each school.
+By the way, Christopher, a member of the Shanti Dragon Trio, was from Yokohama International School and then went on to college in the United States.

-At Yamate Park, the military band played, and at Myokoji Temple, which was on the way from Yamate to Honmoku, the Satsuma feudal clan's "Western music trainee" was instructed by the British Army military band commander stationed in Honmoku, Yokohama.
+At Yamate Park, the military band played, and at Myokoji Temple on the way from Yamate to Honmoku, the Satsuma feudal "Western music trainee" was instructed by the British Army military band commander stationed in Honmoku, Yokohama.
 It is said to be the beginning of Japanese brass band.

 Since my previous profession was wind instrument manufacturing and research, this Yamate area has a special meaning to me besides playing.
 Now that Yokohama is changing rapidly, only along Yamate Hondori is one of the few places where the old Yokohama style still remains.
-And again, here in the Yamate area of Yokohama, it gives us a special tension in our performances.
+And after all, here in the Yamate area of Yokohama, it gives a special tension to our performance.